chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 MemGuard Check Interval
 ^^^^^^^^^^^^^^^^^^^^^^^
-By default, :class:`.MemGuard` checks the current memory usage every 500ms.
-If you need a higher resolution, you can configure a lower check interval with ``check_interval=<MILLISECONDS>``.
+By default, :class:`.MemGuard` checks the current memory usage every 500 ms. If you need a higher resolution, you can configure a lower check interval with ``check_interval=<MILLISECONDS>``.
 For performance reasons, however, this interval should be chosen as large as possible, since the check involves reading from the ``/proc`` filesystem on Linux or invoking the ``ps`` command on other POSIX platforms, which is a relatively expensive operation.